nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 I probably have an arrow shaft stuck in my chest somewhere.
 It's just barely injured.
 Barely injured.
 Barely injured, but he only has 19 hit points left.
 Still 20% of my hit points gone.

 Did you Yeah.
 Did you see did you see the bugbear that did 42 points of damage in one hit?
 I did.
-Samir has 24 points damage.
+Simear has 24 points damage.
 Oh, Jason.

 I know.
 I got hero points.
 I do have hero points.
 Oh, yeah.
 What do you have to do?